Read more

 About the author

-Randi Triant is the author of the novels
+Randi Triant is the author of the novel

 Art & Understanding: Literature from the First Twenty Years of A & U and

 Fingernails Across the Blackboard: Poetry and Prose on HIV/AIDS from the Black Diaspora.
-She lives in Provincetown, Massachusetts.
+She lives with her wife in Massachusetts.

 Summary